Save Mart Supermarkets: Store closures

-Since 2010 the company has closed stores in Bakersfield, Clovis, Delano, Elk Grove, Folsom, Fresno, Kerman, Madera, Merced, Milpitas, Modesto, Sparks, Sanger, San Pablo, California, Tracy and Yuba City, due to competition, higher prices and other reasons.
+Since 2010, the company has closed stores in Atwater, Bakersfield, Clovis, Delano, Elk Grove, Folsom, Fresno, Kerman, Larkspur, Madera, Merced, Milpitas, Modesto, Sparks, Selma, Sanger, San Pablo, Tracy and Yuba City, due to competition, higher prices and other reasons.

 Lawsuits

-In a 2013 settlement with 35 California district attorneys, the company agreed to pay $2.55 million in civil penalties, costs and expenses for violating state law on storage, handling and disposal of hazardous materials, including bleaches, batteries, electronic devices, ignitible liquids, aerosol products and cleaning products.
+In a 2013 settlement with 35 California district attorneys, the company agreed to pay $2.55 million in civil penalties, costs and expenses for violating state law on storage, handling and disposal of hazardous materials, including bleaches, batteries, electronic devices, ignitable liquids, aerosol products and cleaning products.

 In 2015 the company agreed to pay $277,319 in back pay and damages to distribution center workers in Vacaville (now closed) and Roseville.
 A U.S. Department of Labor investigation found the company failed to include bonuses in the employee rate of pay when computing overtime.

 Unions

 Employees at the company's stores are represented by labor unions.
 These include:

 United Food and Commercial Workers, Teamsters, Service Employees International Union and Machinist Automotive Trades District.